 TO INSTALL GAUGES ON A CHARGED SYSTEM, with the system off, attach the hoses to the compressor.
 Vent the hoses at the manifold body by loosening the fittings for a few seconds.
-Again the high side need not be connected unless compressor problems are suspected.
+Again, the high side need not be connected unless compressor problems are suspected.

-TO REMOVE THE GAUGES, turn off the compressor, wait for the pressure readings to equalize, and then rapidly unscrew the hoses at the compressor.
+TO REMOVE THE GAUGES, turn off the compressor, wait for the pressure readings to equalize, then rapidly unscrew the hoses at the compressor.
 Re-cap the service ports.

 Keep gauges clean.
 Inspect rubber gaskets on hoses, leak-check gauge valve packing and all hose connections.
 Prior to use, any oil should be blown out of the hoses with refrigerant.
-The end of the hose that contains the depressor core is the end, which attaches to the compressor service port.
+The end of the hose that contains the depressor core is the end that attaches to the compressor service port.
 Check and reset "o" on low side, if necessary.

-ACCESS TO THE SYSTEM; SERVICE PORTS
+ACCESS TO THE SYSTEM ~ SERVICE PORTS

-The service ports are two small-capped Schrader valves (similar to tire valves).
-The suction port is on the compressor.
-It is a short tube with a cap and tube end painted blue.
-The discharge port is on the 3/8" copper line running vertically from the condenser to the Receiver Filter Drier (RFD).
-(It is the gray cylinder with the sight glass in the top.)
-The discharge port is painted red with a red cap.
+The service ports are two small-capped Schrader valves, similar to tire valves.
+The suction port is on the compressor and is painted blue with a blue cap.
+The discharge port is on the 1/4" copper line to the condenser and is painted red with a red cap.
+There is a also a discharge port on the Receiver Filter Drier, (RFD) which is the cylinder with the sight glass in the top.
 It should not be necessary to use the discharge port unless you are diagnosing a compressor problem.
-The discharge port is also called the high side.
-The suction side is also called the low side.
+(The discharge port is also called the high side.
+The suction side is also called the low side.)